dev-gokulkrishnanm/currency_api/README.md

 ## Data Pipeline

+The data pipeline is orchestrated using **Apache Airflow DAGs** for automated and scheduled execution.
 The `pipeline.py` script fetches exchange rates from https://api.exchangerate-api.com/v4/latest/usd.

+### Airflow DAG Features:
+- **Scheduled execution**: Automatically runs at configured intervals
+- **Retry logic**: Built-in retry mechanisms for failed tasks
+- **Monitoring**: Real-time monitoring via Airflow UI
+- **Logging**: Comprehensive logging for debugging
+- **Dependencies**: Manages task dependencies and execution order

-It stores the rates in a SQLite database (`currency.db`) with the following schema:
+The pipeline stores the rates in a SQLite database (`currency.db`) with the following schema:

 **Table**: `exchange_rates`